ibm-cloud-docs/blockchain-sw-213/howto/ibp-v2-apis.md

 You can use configuration override to deploy a CA with replica sets that share the same database, ensuring that the data is consistent between replicas.
 This configuration ensures that the CA will be available in the event of a Kubernetes worker node failure.
 To deploy an HA CA, you need to deploy a PostgreSQL database on {{site.data.keyword.cloud_notm}} or in the environment of your choice.
 You then need to use the information about your database to create a connection file that will be used by your CA. For more information, see [Building a high availability Certificate Authority](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-console-build-ha-ca#ibp-console-build-ha-ca).

 To use the APIs to deploy an HA CA, you need to provide the database connection file to the `"db"` section of the config override JSON string.
-For example, the API request below will a CA with two replicas that connect to a database located on {{site.data.keyword.cloud_notm}}.
+For example, the API request below will deploy a CA with two replicas that connect to a database located on {{site.data.keyword.cloud_notm}}.
 ```
 curl -X POST \
   https://<API endpoint>/ak/api/v2/kubernetes/components/fabric-ca \